Massipssa/Docs/cloud/aws/Security/common-security-tools.md

 - Continually audit your AWS usage
 - Automated service that produces report to auditors for PCI, GDPR and more

-# Firewall manager

-- Is security management service in single pane of glass.
-This allows to centrally set up and manage firewall rules across multiple AWS accounts and applications in AWS Organizations.

 # GuardDuty

 - A threat detection service that uses machine learning to continuously monitor for malicious behavior